laeoe/quartiq_gradient_decent_optimization/README.md

-A very crude Gradient decent parameter search for the on the challenge.
+A very crude Gradient decent parameter search for the Apr23 Q-Xtreme challenge.
 For more, read job description